Densaugeo/uploadserver/README.md

 Thanks to marvinruder for work on the upload progress indicator, theme option, and pre-validation of tokens before upload.

 Thanks to shuangye for finding an easy way to handle large file uploads, and improved handling of filename collisions.

+Thanks to abbbe for adding HTTP basic auth.